Estimated reading time: 8 minutes

 TL;DR: Students can work part-time in Germany, however work for the right reasons and not to cover your living expenses while studying in Germany.
 Do only work at a capacity that would not affect your studies.

 Yes!
-Malaysian students are allowed to work in Germany but up to 120 full days or 240 half days each year and that’s even stated in your student visa.
+Malaysian students are allowed to work in Germany for up to 120 full days or 240 half days each year, as stated in your student visa.

 You are only allowed to work in Germany if you have a valid student visa.
 You cannot work in Germany on a tourist or language course visa.
 That means if you are part of our University Preparation Programme, you are not allowed to work part-time yet.
 Take that time to focus on polishing your German language, to learn more about German culture, and to settle down.
 As part of the programme, we will guide you to apply for your student visa after you have decided on which university to further your studies.

 Starting October 2022, the new minimum wage has increased to €12 from €10.45 per hour.

 If your internship is part of the studies, it will not be counted as working part-time.
 But if the internship is voluntary, then it is considered as a part-time job subjected to the 120-days rule.

 The popular student part-time jobs are tutors in universities, professor assistants, research assistants, or Werkstudent/Werkstudentin (Working Student) whereby students mostly work in companies with tasks given related to their studies.
 Students could also work in cafes, supermarkets, or bakeries!